tezc/sc/thread/README.md

 #### Overview

-- Thread wrapper for Unixes and Windows
+- Thread wrapper for Posix and Windows

 ##### Usage